iragca/capstone-project-2/docs/content/modeling/Preprocessing.md

 # Data Preprocessing

-This is the second preliminary step in training.
+This is the third preliminary step in training.
 We often take in Dataframe and pass it in the class `Preprocessor`.
 If there is a need to implement preprocessing steps such as

 - label / one hot encoding
 - cleaning